academic-initiative/documentation/Watsonx Orchestrate.md

 * Sandbox projects come with the runtime service pre-associated.
 * For **custom projects**, after creation:
   * The project must have an associated watsonx.ai Runtime service instance.
 Otherwise, you might be prompted to associate the service when you open the Prompt/Agent Lab.
-  * For detailed instructions on how to associate the runtime service manually, see the official docs: [Associate Watsonx.ai Runtime service to your project](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/assoc-services.html?context=wx&audience=wdp&locale=en)
+  * For detailed instructions on how to associate the runtime service manually, see the official docs: [Associate watsonx.ai Runtime service to your project](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/assoc-services.html?context=wx&audience=wdp&locale=en)
 * Without this, features like Prompt Lab and Agent Builder will be inaccessible.

-# Understanding IBM Watsonx Orchestrate
+# Understanding IBM watsonx Orchestrate
-IBM Watsonx Orchestrate is an AI-powered digital worker platform that helps automate repetitive, multi-step tasks across different business tools—without requiring coding.
+IBM watsonx Orchestrate is an AI-powered digital worker platform that helps automate repetitive, multi-step tasks across different business tools—without requiring coding.
 It allows employees to offload tasks to AI "digital workers" that act like virtual assistants.

 ### Key Concepts
-1. **Skills** - Think of these as mini-automation or actions (e.g., “Schedule a meeting,” “Generate a report”).
+1. **Tools** - Think of these as mini-automation or actions (e.g., “Schedule a meeting,” “Generate a report”).
 They can connect to business apps like Slack, Microsoft Teams, SAP, Salesforce, and more.
 2. **Digital Workers** - AI-driven personas that perform tasks on your behalf.
 You can interact with them using natural language (chat-style interface).
 3. **Orchestration** - Watsonx Orchestrate coordinates multiple apps and services to complete workflows.
 It handles multi-step tasks, like hiring a candidate, updating a CRM, or creating a support ticket.
-4. Integration - Built-in connectors and APIs allow integration with third-party systems.
+4. **Integration** - Built-in connectors and APIs allow integration with third-party systems.
 Skills can be customized to match your business processes.

 ### How It Works
 User types a task in plain language (e.g., "Send an offer letter to John Smith").
 Watsonx Orchestrate interprets the request using natural language understanding (NLU).
 Digital worker executes the task by calling the appropriate skills and tools.
 Results are delivered back to the user in a conversational interface or integrated platform.